saikumar438/assignment2-mylavarapu/AboutMe.md

 ## Quotes ##

-> If you’re always trying to be normal you will never know how amazing you can be.
+> If you’re always trying to be normal you will never know how amazing you can be.             *MAYA ANGELOU*

-                         -*MAYA ANGELOU*

 > Integrity is doing the right thing, even when no one is watching.

-                        -*C.S.
+                    *C.S.
 LEWIS*